Vladimir Hamed-Troyansky

 ”Population Transfer: Negotiating the Resettlement of Chechen Refugees in the Ottoman Empire (1865, 1870),” in Russian-Arab Worlds: A Documentary History, eds.
 Eileen Kane, Masha Kirasirova, and Margaret Litvin (Oxford: Oxford University Press, 2023).
 With translations from Arabic and Russian.
 [PDF]

-Selected External Honors and Awards
+Selected External Fellowships and Awards

 2024 Fulbright Global Scholar Award